Tables, bounds and graphics of short linear codes with covering radius 3 and codimension 4 and 5: Introduction

 \subsection{Covering codes.
 The length function.
 The $d$-length function}

-Let $F_{q}$ be the Galois field with $q$ elements.
-Let $F_{q}^{n}$ be the $n$-dimensional vector space over$~F_{q}.$ Denote by $[n,n-r]_{q}$ a $q$-ary linear code of length $n$ and codimension (redundancy)~$r$, that is, a subspace of $F_{q}^{n}$ of dimension $n-r.$ The sphere of radius $R$ with center $c$ in $F_{q}^{n}$ is the set $\{v:v\in F_{q}^{n},$ $d(v,c)\leq R\}$ where $d(v,c)$ is the Hamming distance between the vectors $v$ and $c$.
+Let $\F_{q}$ be the Galois field with $q$ elements.
+Let $F_{q}^{\,n}$ be the $n$-dimensional vector space over$~\F_{q}.$ Denote by $[n,n-r]_{q}$ a $q$-ary linear code of length $n$ and codimension (redundancy)~$r$, that is, a subspace of $F_{q}^{\,n}$ of dimension $n-r.$ The sphere of radius $R$ with center $c$ in $F_{q}^{\,n}$ is the set $\{v:v\in F_{q}^{\,n},$ $d(v,c)\leq R\}$ where $d(v,c)$ is the Hamming distance between the vectors $v$ and $c$.

-\begin{definition} \begin{description} \item[(i)] The covering radius of a linear $[n,n-r]_{q}$ code is the least integer $R$ such that the space $F_{q}^{n}$ is covered by spheres of radius $R$ centered at the codewords. \item[(ii)] A linear $[n,n-r]_{q}$ code has covering radius $R$ if every column of $F_{q}^{r}$ is equal to a linear combination of at most $R$ columns of a parity check matrix of the code, and $R$ is the smallest value with such property. \end{description} \end{definition}
+\begin{definition} A linear $[n,n-r]_{q}$ code has \emph{covering radius} $R$ and is denoted as an $[n,n-r]_{q}R$ code if any of the following equivalent properties holds: \begin{description} \item[(i)] The value $R$ is the least integer such that the space $F_{q}^{\,n}$ is covered by the spheres of radius $R$ centered at the codewords. \item[(ii)] Every column of $F_{q}^{\,r}$ is equal to a linear combination of at most $R$ columns of a parity check matrix of the code, and $R$ is the smallest integer with this property. \end{description} \end{definition}